JimmyJ-D/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 Today's car market have a large collection of vehicle to choose from.
 There are two drive, all wheel drive, heavy duty truck, light trucks, SUVs, and hybrid to name a just a few.
 If would be beneficial to MechaCar to compare MPG and vehicle total weight across large real-world numerical means.
 We can deploy the ANOVA to compare the means of a continuous numerical variables across a number of groups or (or vehicle types).
-MechaCar would need car data like MPG and vehicle weight from its competitors to included (weight with batteries for hybrid).
+MechaCar would need car data like MPG and vehicle weight from its competitors to included (weight with EV batteries for hybrid).
 The ANOVA can be used in multiple ways.
 The one-way ANOVA is used to ttest the means of a single dependent variable across a single independent variable with multiple groups.
 We want to reject the null hypothesis that there is not a difference between MechaCar and its competition.